Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: Conformally invariant distance and quantum natural distance

 \section{Conformally invariant distance and quantum natural distance}

-This section is devoted to the relationships between the distance $\mathrm{d}_{\mathrm{WW}}$ to the boundary of \cite{WW13} and the quantum natural distance $\mathrm{d}_{\mathrm{q}}$ introduced by \cite{AHPS21}.
-We prove Theorem \ref{th Lamperti} using Theorem \ref{prop de Markov disques quantiques}, which relates these two distances via a Lamperti type transform modulo a process with stationary increments. \begin{proof}[Proof of Theorem \ref{th Lamperti}] Let $\tau$ be defined by (\ref{Lamperti}) with $\alpha= -1$.
+This section is devoted to the relationships between the distance $\mathrm{d}_{\mathrm{WW}}$ to the boundary of \cite{WW13} {recalled in Subsection \ref{sous-section explo unif}} and the quantum natural distance $\mathrm{d}_{\mathrm{q}}$ introduced by \cite{AHPS21} {which is characterized by \eqref{eq distance quantique}}.
+We prove Theorem \ref{th Lamperti} using Theorem \ref{prop de Markov disques quantiques}, which relates these two distances via a Lamperti type transform modulo a process with stationary increments.

+{The main idea of the proof is that when one parametrizes the exploration by the Lamperti transform of the quantum distance, if we stop the exploration at time $t$, denote by $x$ the quantum boundary length of the unexplored region and if we divide by $x$ the process giving the future evolution of the quantum boundary length, then the process has the same law as the initial process.
+A crucial ingredient, coming from Theorem \ref{prop de Markov disques quantiques} is that, once properly normalized, the unexplored region is again a unit-boundary quantum disk.} \begin{proof}[Proof of Theorem \ref{th Lamperti}] {Recall from Subsection \ref{sous-section composante localement la plus grande} that $\mathcal{Y}(u)=\nu^2_{h^2_{\vert C_u}} (\partial C_u)$ where $(C_u)_{u\ge 0}$ is the locally largest component in the uniform exploration parametrized by the distance $\mathrm{d}_{\mathrm{WW}}$ to the boundary.
+Recall that $\sigma$ is the right-continuous inverse of $(\mathrm{d}_\mathrm{q} (\partial \mathbb{D}, C_u))_{u\ge 0}$ and for all $t\ge 0$ we have $Y_t= \mathcal{Y}(\sigma(t))$.} Let $\tau$ be defined by (\ref{Lamperti}) with $\alpha= -1$.
 We know from Theorem \ref{prop de Markov disques quantiques} that

-so that $ (\log(\mathcal{Y}(\sigma(\tau^{-1}(t)))))_{t\ge 0} $ has the same law as $\xi$ and we identify the two processes using an appropriate coupling.
-By (\ref{eq distance quantique}) and by the fact that the Poisson point process (PPP) of loops $(\hat{\gamma}_u)_{u\ge 0}$ of intensity $M$ introduced in Subsection \ref{sous-section explo unif} has an infinite intensity, we get that $u \mapsto \mathrm{d}_{\mathrm{q}}(\partial \mathbb{D}, C_u)$ is increasing, so that $t \mapsto \sigma(t)$ is continuous.
+so that $ (\log(\mathcal{Y}(\sigma(\tau^{-1}(t){/\pi}))))_{t\ge 0} $ has the same law as $\xi$ and we identify the two processes using an appropriate coupling.
+By (\ref{eq distance quantique}) and by the fact that the Poisson point process (PPP) of loops $(\widehat{\gamma}_u)_{u\ge 0}$ of intensity $M$ introduced in Subsection \ref{sous-section explo unif} has an infinite intensity, we get that $u \mapsto \mathrm{d}_{\mathrm{q}}(\partial \mathbb{D}, C_u)$ is increasing, so that $t \mapsto \sigma(t)$ is continuous.
 Similarly, since the Lévy measure of $\xi$ is infinite, $t \mapsto \sigma(t)$ is increasing.